Very good choice

 • Not applicable (0 points)

-• Does the scheme have a procedure that defines specific consequences of misuse of claims?
+• Does the scheme have a procedure that defines specific consequences of misuse of claims and do they also require this of their assurance providers?

 • Aquatic Toxicity